• Skip to primary navigation

 Boot straps

-Bootstrappers have an incredible amount of pride in developing their new company’s fresh idea and will reject any outside influence, including money, that would/could take even a small amount of ownership away from them.
+Bootstrappers have incredible pride in developing their new company’s fresh ideas.
+They will reject any outside influence, including money, that would/could take even a small amount of ownership away from them.

-Observation: I fully appreciate the mentality here as I’m guilty of bootstrapping both of my companies.
+Observation: I fully appreciate the mentality here, as I’m guilty of bootstrapping both companies.
 However, bootstrapping restricts the available cash and pushes the point of profitability so far out that the company wastes precious time and money resulting in failure.
-Know your options early so that you may leverage one of them should you change your mind.
-My good friend and mentor Jan Triplett has documented hundreds of options for financing companies.
+Know your options early to leverage one of them if you change your mind.
+My good friend and mentor, Jan Triplett, has documented hundreds of options for financing companies.
 Wow!

 My idea is worth billions